DonghaoWu/MERN-template-application/README.md

 1. Download the repo and install the dependencies.
 2. Set up MongoDB Altas.
 3. Create a file called 'default.json' in 'config' folder.
+4. Run the app in local.
-4. Add a new database model (back end).
+5. Add a new database model (back end).
-5. Add a new back end api route (back end).
+6. Add a new back end api route (back end).
-6. Add a new component (front end).
+7. Add a new component (front end).
-7. Add a new state.(front end).
+8. Add a new state.(front end).
-8. Add a new reducer.(front end).
+9. Add a new reducer.(front end).
-9. Add a new action.(front end).
+10. Add a new action.(front end).
-10. Connect component with action or state.(front end)
+11. Connect component with action or state.(front end)

 ### `Step1: Download the repo and install the dependencies`